makersacademy/CV/README.md

 ## Sam Broughton

-I'm a full-stack developer, Makers Academy alumnus and passionate coder currently exploring the wonders of Node.JS with an emphasis on React/Redux.
-I'm also an amateur philosopher, TV fanatic and keen reader whose awkward stumble through life has accumulated many interests from experimental psychology to classical ballet.
-Now that Makers Academy's 12-week Remote bootcamp has given me access to a limitless world of digital creation, I'm eager to channel these interests into as many projects as I have time for with as many people as possible.
+I'm a full-stack developer, Makers Academy alumnus and passionate coder with experience in JavaScript, Ruby and C#.
+I'm also an amateur philosopher, TV fanatic and keen reader whose headlong stumble through life has accumulated many interests from experimental psychology to classical ballet.
+I'm currently looking for my first Graduate/Junior Developer role at an exciting company where I can continue to develop my coding skills alongside a great team!
+Please contact me at sjbroughton1@gmail.com if you think I'd be a good fit for your company!

 ## Skills

 #### Fast learner
 - For our Makers Academy final project: [Make It Stop!
-Alarm Clock](https://github.com/MakeItStop/task-based-alarm), my team and I wanted to challenge ourselves to learn a brand-new javascript framework not taught as part of the course.
-After some research into various options, we decided on Nativescript with Angular 2.
-By the end of the 12-day project we had produced a fully operational app, soon to be deployed on the app store!
+Alarm Clock](https://github.com/MakeItStop/task-based-alarm), my team and I wanted to challenge ourselves to learn a brand-new JavaScript framework not taught as part of the course.
+After some research into various options, we decided on NativeScript with Angular 2 and TypeScript.
+By the end of the 12-day project we had produced a fully operational app, which I've used as my personal alarm ever since!

 #### Attentive to detail
 - My previous job in an investment bank involved facilitating payments often worth upwards of a billion pounds' value in various currencies.
 Since one incorrect digit could result in huge financial losses and some very unhappy clients, I was inspired to develop an obsessive attention to detail.